prestonharberts/bib/Bible/num23.md

 ## Balaam Prophesies Again
 ###### 18
 Balaam uttered his oracle, and said,
->  “ Rise up, Balak, and hear;
+> “Rise up, Balak, and hear;
->  “ Listen to me, son of Zippor:
+> “Listen to me, son of Zippor:
 ###### 19
->  “ God is not a man, that he should lie,
+> “God is not a man, that he should lie,
->  “ Nor a human being, that he should change his mind.
+> “Nor a human being, that he should change his mind.
->  “ Has he said, and will he not do it?
+> “Has he said, and will he not do it?
->  “ Or has he spoken, and will he not make it happen?
+> “Or has he spoken, and will he not make it happen?
 ###### 20
->  “ Indeed, I have received a command to bless;
+> “Indeed, I have received a command to bless;
->  “ He has blessed, and I cannot reverse it.
+> “He has blessed, and I cannot reverse it.
 ###### 21
->  “ He has not looked on iniquity in Jacob,
+> “He has not looked on iniquity in Jacob,
->  “ Nor has he seen trouble in Israel.
+> “Nor has he seen trouble in Israel.
->  “ The LORD their God is with them;
+> “The LORD their God is with them;
->  “ His acclamation as king is among them.
+> “His acclamation as king is among them.
 ###### 22
->  “ God brought them out of Egypt.
+> “God brought them out of Egypt.
->  “ They have, as it were, the strength of a wild bull.
+> “They have, as it were, the strength of a wild bull.
 ###### 23
->  “ For there is no spell against Jacob,
+> “For there is no spell against Jacob,
->  “ Nor is there any divination against Israel.
+> “Nor is there any divination against Israel.
->  “ At this time it must be said of Jacob
+> “At this time it must be said of Jacob
->  “ And of Israel, ‘Look at what God has done!’
+> “And of Israel, ‘Look at what God has done!’
 ###### 24
->  “ Indeed, the people will rise up like a lioness,
+> “Indeed, the people will rise up like a lioness,
->  “ And like a lion raises himself up;
+> “And like a lion raises himself up;
->  “ They will not lie down until they eat their prey,
+> “They will not lie down until they eat their prey,
->  “ And drink the blood of the slain.”
+> “And drink the blood of the slain.”
 ## Balaam Relocates Yet Again
 ###### ¶ 25
 Balak said to Balaam, “Neither curse them at all nor bless them at all!”